DiegelD/CarND-Path-Planning-Project/README.md

 ## Intro Behavior Planer
 In self-driving  cars behavior selection, is on of the most of the most challenging topics.
 Simplified, the topic is **what to do next**?
-And not on this minute level of what  exact control input to give a steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.
-So a Finite Sate Machine, that govern the complex behavior of a self driving car.
+And not on a minute level of what  exact control input to give a to steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.

 *Personal Note, after you understand a "Behavior Planer" you will never look at you own drive skill the same level as before*